 Kim Dickens has proven herself to be a versatile actress, portraying a vast array of complex and powerful characters throughout her career in television and film.
-Dickens was born in Huntsville, Alabama and attended Vanderbilt University in Nashville, Tennessee, where she majored in communication.
+Dickens was born in Huntsville, Alabama, and attended Vanderbilt University in Nashville, Tennessee, where she majored in communication.
 Soon after graduation, she moved to New York City to continue her studies at the Lee Strasberg Theatre and Film Institute.
 She later graduated from the American Academy of Dramatic Art’s two-year performing arts conservatory in New York City.

-From 2008 to 2009, Dickens co-starred in NBC’s smash hit Friday Night Lights, which depicted the trials and tribulations of a small town Texas football team, their friends, family and coaching staff.
-Dickens played hair stylist Shelby Saracen, Matt Saracen’s (Zach Gilford) mother.
+In 2009, she appeared in John Lee Hancock’s Oscar-nominated The Blind Side.
+Dickens portrayed Aaron’s insightful high-school teacher who fights to allow Michael into the school.
+From 2008 to 2009, Dickens co-starred in NBC’s smash hit Friday Night Lights, which depicted the trials and tribulations of a small-town Texas football team and their friends, family and coaching staff.
+Dickens played hair stylist Shelby Saracen, the title character’s mother.

+From 2006 to 2009, Dickens had a guest arc in ABC’s Emmy and Golden Globe award-winning series Lost.
+Dickens played a love interest of James Sawyer Ford (Josh Holloway).
 In 2005, Dickens co-starred in the Golden Globe Award-nominated satirical comedy Thank You for Smoking.
-Dickens played Nick Naylor’s (Aaron Eckhart) -- who lobbies for the Academy of Tobacco Studios -- disgruntled ex-wife.
+Dickens played Nick Naylor’s (Aaron Eckhart), who lobbies for the Academy of Tobacco Studios’ disgruntled ex-wife.